 I have been blogging since 2009 and have gone through a variety of themes, both free and paid for.
-After numerous years of research, changes, and effort; I’ve finally decided upon the Genesis Framework for my website.
-If you have the money to spend, save time and go with the Genesis Framework.
+After numerous years of research, changes, and effort; I’ve finally decided upon a Kadence child theme for my website.
+If you have the money to spend, save time and try a Kadence theme.

 There are other blogging costs you’ll need to think about.
 Some are optional, while others are necessary.